International Council Member, Belfer Center for Science and International Affairs

 Oleg Deripaska is Vice President of the Russian Union of Industrialists and Entrepreneurs, Chairman of the Executive Board of the Russian National Committee of the International Chamber of Commerce, and a member of the Competitiveness and Entrepreneurship Council, an advisory body to the Russian Government.

-In 2004, Oleg Deripaska was appointed by the President of Russia to represent the country on the Asia-Pacific Economic Cooperation Business Advisory Council (ABAC).
+In 2004, Deripaska was appointed by the President of Russia to represent the country on the Asia-Pacific Economic Cooperation Business Advisory Council (ABAC).
 He has chaired ABAC Russia since 2007.
 Mr. Deripaska actively advocates for introduction of a global carbon tax that would be one of the most efficient enforcement mechanisms of cutting carbon footprint.
 From 1997 to 2001, he was President of Sibirsky Aluminium Group, and prior to that, from 1994 to 1997, he was Director General of Sayanogorsk Aluminium Smelter.

-A nuclear physicist by education, Oleg Deripaska is a champion of the use of new technologies and innovation.
-He is a key figure in modernising Russiaís industry and strives to drive up corporate governance and environmental standards in his businesses.
-Oleg Deripaska is a strong supporter of education, the arts and charities.
+A nuclear physicist by education, Deripaska is a champion of the use of new technologies and innovation.
+He is a key figure in modernizing Russia’s industry and strives to drive up corporate governance and environmental standards in his businesses.
+Mr. Deripaska is a strong supporter of education, the arts and charities.

 Mr. Deripaska sits on the Boards of Trustees of the Bolshoi Theatre, the School of Business Administration, the School of Public Administration, the School of Economics at the Moscow State University, and the School of Business Administration at Saint Petersburg State University.
 He is a co-founder of the National Science Support Foundation and the National Medicine Fund.